 Purchasing Options

-Member Discounts - Learn & Save!
+MIA Discounts - Learn & Save!

-Our MIAs get special discounts from these vendors.
+Our Mobile Internet Aficionados (MIA) get special discounts from the below vendors.
 Members please check for discount codes before ordering.
-Some vendors offer up to 10% off - you could save more than the cost of your membership on major purchases.
+With savings up to 11% off, you could save more than your membership cost!

 Mobile hotspot devices are small, self-contained units that receive a cellular data signal and transform it into an internet connection.
 They are a cellular modem and router combined.
 Most can create their own personal Wi-Fi network.